Paul A. Quaranto, JR., MBA, LLIF

 Director Since 2013

-Aurilee Hawley was elected to Boston Mutual Life Insurance Company’s Board of Directors in February 2013.
-Ms. Hawley became the fourth Isabella Stewart Gardner Museum Director in 1989 until her retirement in 2016.
-Prior to the Gardner Museum, she served as Executive Director of the Massachusetts Council on the Arts and Humanities, a state agency.
-Early in her career, she founded the Cultural Education Committee, dedicated to stimulating arts public policy and arts education.
+Anne Hawley was elected to Boston Mutual Life Insurance Company’s Board of Directors in February 2013 and to Life Insurance Company of Boston & New York’s Board of Directors in April 2018.
+Ms. Hawley became the fourth Isabella Stewart Gardner Museum Director in 1989 where she was recruited from the Massachusetts Council on the Arts and Humanities, a state agency, which she directed.
+Early in her career she founded the Cultural Education Collaborative, dedicated to stimulating arts public policy and arts education.

-Ms. Hawley serves as a trustee on the board of Save Venice, Inc., and previously served on a number of boards including the Doris Duke Charitable Foundation, Ford Foundation’s National Arts Stabilization Fund, Old Sturbridge Village, Massachusetts Woman’s Forum, and Citizen’s Bank.
-She just completed a fellowship at Harvard’s Institute of Politics and has received numerous awards and grants for her contributions to the arts and the Boston community.
+Ms. Hawley serves as a trustee on the board of Save Venice, Inc.; the Horticulture Committee of Mt.
+Auburn Cemetery, and previously served on a number of boards including the Doris Duke Charitable Foundation, Ford Foundation’s National Arts Stabilization Fund, Old Sturbridge Village, Massachusetts Woman’s Forum, and Citizen’s Bank.
+She recently held a Fellowship at Harvard’s Institute of Politics and has received numerous awards for her contributions to the arts, and the Boston community.

 THOMAS M. JOYCE, JR., ESQ